 Honesty, humility, accountability, and a willingness to surrender to God’s will are fundamental attributes for individual recovery and healing.

-Recovery and healing is self-directed, but must be supported by others through participation in qualified therapy, education, actively working the 12 steps, and accepting spiritual guidance.
+Recovery and healing is self-directed, but must be supported by others through participation in qualified therapy, education, establishing healthy boundaries, actively working the 12 steps, and accepting spiritual guidance.

 OUR MESSAGE IS OF HOPE